jnotis99/watson-lecture-summaries/README.md

 The site built using this package is intended to be deployed using [Netlify](https://www.netlify.com/).
 It is currently set up to have continuous inegration on any push to the master branch on GitHub.

+In [./redux/actions/index.js](./redux/actions/index.js), the `ROOT_URL` variable must be set to the URL of the API to which you would like to connect your frontend.

 ### Ackowledgements

 The starterpack for this repo was created using the tutorials from [Dartmouth CS52: Full-Stack Web Development](https://cs52.me)